Bùi Thị Xuân: Death

 After hearing that the Tây Sơn army had suffered a devastating defeat at Trấn Ninh, General Vũ Văn Dũng and her husband General Trần Quang Diệu knew they could not hold Quy Nhơn any longer.
 However, they kept resisting, fighting till March before finally deciding to abandon the city.
 During the turmoil they were split up with Emperor Cảnh Thịnh.
 They led their remaining troops and war elephants along the mountainous route through Laos to Nghệ An, hoping to regroup with the Emperor and mount a final defense.

 In C. B. Mabon's words:

-“Trần Quang Diệu, along with his wife and daughter, led a small group of surviving troops northward through the Ai Lao route.
+“Trần Quang Diệu, along with his wife and daughter, led a small group of surviving troops northward through Ai Lao (Laos).
 Upon reaching Châu Quy Hợp, Diệu descended into Hương Sơn and learned that Nghệ An had already fallen.
 His soldiers deserted him, and a few days later both he and his wife were captured… Meanwhile Emperor Cảnh Thịnh, along with his two younger brothers, and a few remaining officers, attempted to escape across the Nhị Hà river, hoping to flee into the mountainous regions.
-However they were captured by the local people and delivered to Nguyễn forces in cages.”
+However, they were captured by the local people and delivered to Nguyễn forces in cages.”

 Phạm Văn Sơn wrote of the accounts to Bùi Thị Xuân’s fate:

 “[Nguyễn Ánh's] hatred for Bùi Thị Xuân ran deep because she had struck fear into him and his generals in Trấn Ninh.
 Hence, Nguyễn Ánh wanted to make her face brutal retribution.”

 French missionary Pierre-Jacques Lemonnier de la Bissachère documented the execution in his accounts:

 “Bùi Thị Xuân's young daughter (aged about 15) was stripped of all her garments.
 As an elephant approached, her face turned paper-white and frozen with fear.
 She turned to look at her mother and screamed, yet was sternly rebuked: ‘You must die bravely to be worthy of being my daughter!’
 The elephant tossed the young girl up twice, impaling her on its tusks.

 Then, it was Bùi Thị Xuân's turn.
 She avoided exposing her body by wrapping layers of fabric around her.
 Calm and composed, she stepped forward and let out a thunderous shout, startling the elephant so much that it backed away in fear.
 The executioners were forced to fire rockets and stab the elephant with spears from behind, provoking it into a frenzy.
 The elephant then wrapped its trunk around her and flung her into the air, but refused to trample her body.
 Instead, it ran wildly around the execution grounds, roaring in terror, which caused the spectators to panic and flee.” ...

 Seeing that there was no use executing Bùi Thị Xuân by elephant, Nguyễn Ánh ordered her to be burned alive.